 We are committed to ensuring our complaints process is accessible to everyone.
-Tell us if you have specific communication needs or barriers so we can better assist you by using an assistance service, such an interpreter or TTY (for free);
+Tell us if you have specific communication needs or barriers so we can better assist you by:

-- · talking with you if you have trouble reading or writing; - communicating with another person acting on your behalf if you cannot make the complaint yourself.
+- using an assistance service, such an interpreter or relay service (for free) - talking with you if you have trouble reading or writing - communicating with another person acting on your behalf if you cannot make the complaint yourself.

-7.2.1.
+7.2.2.
 Complaints lodged via Councillors

 Councillors are not responsible for the response to any operational complaint as the role of Councillor does not include the management of the day-to-day operations of Council.

-When a complaint is addressed to a Councillor, the information will be forwarded to the organisation to ensure the complaint is officially recorded and managed according to this policy.
+When a complaint is addressed to a Councillor, the information will be forwarded to the organisation to ensure the complaint is officially recorded and managed according to this policy and underlying procedures.